 However, you need to use a wrench to tighten them down while other systems like spin doctor are able to be tightened without any tools.
 You will also need to pay attention not to use too much glue.
 Otherwise the clips have a tendency to get stuck between the tiles.

 Like the saying goes, one size doesn’t fit all.
 Same goes with leveling systems.
-Some people might be looking for the most cost effective option and others might want a product that will be easy to work with even though it might cost more than others.
+Some people might be looking for the most cost effective option and others might want a product that will be easy to work with and deliver exception results even though it might cost more than others.

 The more expensive the leveling system the easier and faster it usually is.
 For example, the Spin Doctor is more expensive, but the caps are very durable and you don’t have to worry too much about breaking them while tightening.